Vollorak/hong-kong-guide/Food.md

 ### [Tim Ho Wan 添好運](https://www.tripadvisor.co.uk/g294217-d3749262.html) ££ [[M]](https://guide.michelin.com/gb/en/hong-kong-region/hong-kong/restaurant/tim-ho-wan-sham-shui-po)

 Another modern dim sum chain.
 The quality of the food is maybe a smidge better than DimDimSum, but they do a more modern take on some dim sum plates.
-They have some rather inventive new dishes as well which can be a hit or miss.
+They have some "inventive" new dishes as well which can be a hit or miss.

 ### [Sun Hing 新興食家](https://www.tripadvisor.co.uk/g294217-d3163990.html) £ [L]